• REVERSE MORTGAGE INFO

 What Are the Reverse Mortgage Closing Costs?

-Getting the Facts About Costs
+Getting the Facts About Closing Costs

 FHA MORTGAGE INSURANCE

 b) Should your lender go out of business, you will continue to receive your proceeds from the federal government.
+HUD steps in and takes over the loan.
+The loan has been insured by HUD to be certain that every borrower receives every dollar due under the terms of the loan.

 THE ORIGINATION FEE